Ole Sohn: Danish Communist Party

 Sohn was a member of the Communist Party of Denmark.
 From 1981 to 1991 he was a member of the party's central committee.
 He also served as a member of the Horsens city council from 1982 to 1984.
 From 1987 to 1989 he was a candidate for the parliamentary elections for the communists.
 From 1989 to 1991 he was a candidate on the ticket of the Red-Green Alliance which the communists had joined.

 He was elected chairman of the communist party in 1987.
 This was a time of great internal disagreement, disagreements that would later split the party.
 In 1987 the communists choose to elect two chairmen instead of one.
 Sohn was elected chairman together with the trade unionist Jan Andersen who was a communist hardliner who viewed Mikhail Gorbachev's reforms with great skepticism.
 Sohn was elected to balance out Andersen as a young and dynamic candidate who could represent the Gorbachev faction of the party.

 The election of two chairmen was meant to symbolize cooperation between the two factions of the party but Andersen died shortly after, leaving the young Sohn with the sole responsibility for settling the internal struggles in the party.
 Sohn had to deal with the great upheavals in the communist world in the late 1980s.
 However, he was too young to cope with the old hard-liners in the party.
 They won the power struggle and in 1990 they deposed him.
 This led to a party congress where the Sohn faction won and the party was split.
 However, a year after he left the communist party and joined the Socialist People's Party.

 Socialist People's Party

-Sohn was first elected to parliament on the ticket of the Socialist People's Party in the 1998 election and has been in parliament since.
+Sohn was first elected to parliament on the ticket of the Socialist People's Party in the 1998 election and has been in parliament until 2015.
 After the 2011 election, Sohn became Minister for Business and Growth.